 top of page

-For long tables, late starts, and the sort of company that makes the drive home a matter of judgement.
+For long tables, late starts, and the sort of company one should probably not sit beside twice.

 Once favoured by the late Queen.